Best practices for optimizing automation rules

 Select an appropriate trigger

 Some triggers are more specific than others, so if your situation requires a specific trigger, avoid using a more general one.
-For example, in Jira automation, Field Value Changed is far more economical than Issue Updated.
-This is because an issue update can encompass many things, while a field value being changed is a more specific kind of update.
+For example, in Jira automation, Field Value Changed is far more economical than Work Item Updated.
+This is because updating a work item can encompass many things, while changing a field value is a more specific kind of update.

 Use Compare conditions as early as possible in the rule chain

-You want to use conditions that compare one value with another early in your rule, to eliminate possible issues or pages as early.
-Examples of compare conditions include the User condition, Advanced compare condition, or Issue fields condition (Jira only).
+You want to use conditions that compare one value with another early in your rule, to eliminate possible work items or pages as early.
+Examples of compare conditions include the User condition, Advanced compare condition, or Work item fields condition (Jira only).

-For example, if you used a condition early in your rule to check if issue type = Bug, this makes your rule much more efficient because you’re eliminating all non-bugs from your rule early.
+For example, if you used a condition early in your rule to check if work item type = Bug, this makes your rule much more efficient because you’re eliminating all non-bugs from your rule early.

-Ideally, you should be chaining these conditions at the start of your rule to exclude all the issues you don’t want to operate on as early as possible.
+Ideally, you should be chaining these conditions at the start of your rule to exclude all the work items you don’t want to operate on as early as possible.

 Move checks that require more processing further down the rule chain

-Conditions that check singular fields, such as the Issue fields condition (Jira only) or User condition, are the simplest to run so these should be earlier in your rule chain.
+Conditions that check singular fields, such as the Work item fields condition (Jira only) or User condition, are the simplest to run so these should be earlier in your rule chain.

 The Advanced compare condition, and those involving query languages like the JQL and CQL conditions, require more processing.
 Try to avoid these if possible, or push them to the back of the chain.